 Compliance Risk Analysis: When And How Should It Be Done?

-When re-evaluating an organization’s compliance program, many would agree that a compliance risk analysis should be the first step.
-The compliance risk analysis will outline the framework for developing, implementing, and managing policies and procedures that are catered to the organization’s areas of high risk.
+When organizations re-evaluate their compliance program, the first step should be to conduct a compliance risk analysis.
+The analysis outlines the framework for developing, implementing, and managing policies and procedures tailored to the organization’s areas of high risk.

 Implementing an Effective Compliance Risk Analysis Framework